 If you have electric seats, you will need to unplug all of the wiring harnesses before removing the seat.
 They are generally connected with pressure clips that can be easily removed with a flat screwdriver.

 Once the seat tracks have been removed, check the underside of the vehicle to see if it is still stable and without any rust.
-Run your vacuum over the floor again to get it clean for the next steps that you take.
+Run your vacuum over the floor again to get it clean.